Summit OpnForum Europe Homepage

 09:10 - 09:30

-Keynote: The Power of Open (Prof. Brian Fitzgerald, Lero & University of Limerick)
+Keynote - The Power of Open: The History and Future of Open Technologies (Prof. Brian Fitzgerald, Lero & University of Limerick)

 Keynote remarks by Prof. Brian Fitzgerald.